jbanyer/rpdemo/README.md

  * data is logged to [InfluxDB](https://www.influxdata.com/)
  * any number of metrics (poll items) may be logged
+ * each poll item may have a different poll interval
  * minimum poll interval is 1 second
  * a simple REST API is provided to manage poll items (add, delete, show items)
  * data logger is configured using JSON